hellgrenj/neo-cli/readme.md

 ## structure
 the entrypoint is mod.ts which only runs the cli app

-**shell/** this is our imperative shell, this is where we deal with side-effects (i.e Network IO, Database calls etc)
+**shell/** this is our Imperative Shell, this is where we deal with side-effects we cant get around  (i.e Network IO, Database calls etc)
-**core/**  this is our FLP code where we only have pure functions and immutable data etc...
+**core/**  this is our Functional Core,this is the FLP code where we only have pure functions and immutable data etc...

-Read more about this setup here (*link to blog post coming soon*)
+Read more about this setup here (link to blog post coming soon)

 ## run
 First you need to install [Deno](https://deno.land/) then you can do one of the following: